nikitavoloboev/data/sleep/sleep.md

 Sleeping is a way for our brains to flash out all the toxins that accumulated in the brain throughout the day.
 A kind of human garbage collector.

 I don't limit my sleep and I try to sleep as much as my body needs.
-Usually that is about 7-8 hours.

 I try to go to bed and wake up at the same time each day to maintain the Circadian rhythm.
+I try to go to sleep at 22:20 and waking up at 6:00 every morning, making sure I go through my [night/morning routines](../focusing/habits.md) fully.